racket/rhombus/shrubbery/0000-shrubbery.md

 Parentheses, square brackets, and curly braces are used to form groups in the obvious way.
 A `;` or `,` acts as a group separator, even within a single line.
 A `:` or `|`treats remaining item on the same line like a new indented line, which forms a subgroup.
-A `\` contnues a group across a line break.
+A `\` continues a group across a line break.

 ## Grouping by lines